zero-to-mastery/resources/Python.md

 - [Python Tutorial: Python Online Course](https://www.python-course.eu/python3_course.php) This tutorial provides a comprehensive and in-depth introduction to the Python language.
 The course is aimed at both beginners and intermediate to experienced programmers or developers who are looking for differences to other programming languages.

 - [Data Structures with Python](https://www.youtube.com/channel/UCh9nVJoWXmFb7sLApWGcLPQ) This guy has got you covered in all aspects and branches of python.
 Do give a try and enjoy it.
 The roadmap to every career related to python is explained too.

+- [Data Structures and Algorithms with Rachit Jain](https://www.youtube.com/channel/UC9fDC_eBh9e_bogw87DbGKQ) Rachit Jain has worked with Microsoft, Flipkart, Grofers, HackerEarth, Codechef and also delivered lectures in IIIT-H about problem solving and logical reasoning.
+Do give a try and enjoy it.

+- [System Design with Gaurav Sen](https://www.youtube.com/c/GauravSensei/) Gaurav Sen is a experienced guy in the System Design and Competitive Programming.
+He teaches basics and advances of System Design.
+Do give a try and enjoy it.